DeanAlief/TugasApiAutomation_DeanAliefgentaRyano/README.md

 ### Mochawesome Report

-1. Generated report shall be Stored under folder `report`
+1. Generated report shall be Stored under folder `report` , the folder will be automatically generated too.
 2. Open report that has name `pass_[date]-mochawesome-report.html`

 ### Report Screenshot